Great new "Disability Sensitivity Training Video" from the DC Office of Disability Rights:

-The first part in the series, titled “Health and disabilities basics: Overview of health coverage, programs and services,” presents the current landscape of health coverage, programs and services for people with disabilities, including an overview of the state entities that provide, coordinate and/or fund public services.
-The paper also explores demographics, eligibility criteria and scope issues.
+The first part in the series, titled “Health and disabilities basics: Overview of health coverage, programs and services,” presents the current landscape of health coverage, programs and services for people with disabilities.
+The brief also explores demographics, eligibility criteria and scope issues.

 ODHP has contributed to these briefs by providing content on disability demographics and health disparities in Ohio.
 A link to these briefs can also be found on our Health Policy Resources Page.

-**New Disability Awareness Trainings for First Responders and Emergency Planners!**
+**Disability Awareness Trainings for First Responders and Emergency Planners from ODHP**

-The Ohio Disability and Health Program has produced two hour-long disability training videos for First Responders (Law Enforcement, EMS, and Fire personnel) and Emergency Planners.
-We are excited to announce that both trainings have been completed and are publically available on YouTube with closed captions:
+The Ohio Disability and Health Program has produced two hour-long disability training videos for First Responders and Emergency Planners.
+Both trainings are publically available on YouTube with closed captions:

 ODHP is currently working with The Ohio State University Center for EMS, who will be hosting the trainings on their website to make them available for Continuing Education (CEU/CPT) credit for EMS, Fire, Law Enforcement, and Nursing personnel.
-We are currently developing the web platform that will allow first responders to view the training through the OSU Center for EMS website, take a post-quiz, and receive a certificate granting continuing education credit.
 Please check back for more information.

 More information on each training and additional resources for First Responders and Emergency Planners can be found at the following links: